 Denise is a bilingual reporter and editor who covers the climate crisis and environmental crime, politics, and social and human rights issues.

-Her reporting has appeared in the Washington Post, National Geographic, CNN, Foreign Policy, the Guardian, the L.A.
+Her reporting has appeared in the New York Times, the Washington Post, National Geographic, CNN, Foreign Policy, the Guardian, the L.A.
 Times, Nature and the BBC.

 After years of covering China and Southeast Asia, she’s now based in Vienna, from where she reports on climate change in the Alps on a National Geographic Explorer fellowship and investigates wildlife trafficking networks with a grant from the Earth Journalism Network.